isomerpages/mpa-safetyatsea/pages/mr-ahmad-nazri.md

 <p>Response Team Manager<br>
 Oil Spill Response Ltd</p><br>
 <p>
-Mr Ahmad Nazri has been working in the oil and gas industry for the last seventeen years, starting his career various operational and logistic functions with various companies from offshore vessel owners, subsea construction and drilling and exploration operators.</p><p>
+Mr. Ahmad Nazri has been working in the oil and gas industry for the last seventeen years, starting his career various operational and logistic functions with various companies from offshore vessel owners, subsea construction and drilling and exploration operators.</p><p>
 He joined Oil Spill Response Limited in 2010 and is currently the Response Manager, APAC based in Singapore where a significant stockpile of oil spill response equipment for both surface and subsea response are being stored and maintained by teams of oil spill specialists and technical experts.
 Nazri has been involved with various oil and gas operators in assisting them to enhance their preparedness against any potential oil spill incidents in the region.</p>
             </div>
           </div>